 This is where I show the results of my learning.
 I explain how my new skill made a difference at work.
 I use numbers or clear outcomes when possible.
 This proves that my learning had real value.

 Interviewers love to hear about measurable results.
-I always try to include details like time saved, errors reduced, or goals achieved.
+That's why I always try to include details like time saved, errors reduced, or goals achieved.

 Template: